 Morro Bay Winter Bird Festival – A yearly ecotourism event over Martin Luther King weekend offering over 140 bird related events and a variety of vendors.
 Over 200 species are usually sighted during the Festival weekend.
 But sign up quickly, as the festival sells out every year.

 Adventure with Nature – Free docent-led classes and workshops put on by the Central Coast State Park Association includes birding opportunities year-round.

 Self-Directed Birding Trips

 Beyond organized events, there are opportunities every day to go birding in Morro Bay.
-Utilize the MCAS Bird Finding Guide for the best locations to do your own birding.
+Utilize the MCAS Bird Finding Guide and their new interactive digital guide for the best locations to do your own birding.
 Over 30 “areas” with directions, where to look, and what birds you’re likely to see at each location.
 With so many diverse sites you can happily spend days observing winged wildlife.
 And with a spread of easily accessible locations and those off the beaten path which are only accessible by hike, there is something to peak everyone’s interest!